Search Engine Optimization

 Keywords, Title Tags, Meta Tags, Descriptions

 Once they get to your site, you can dazzle them with your content.
 But first they must get there.
 Attracting new and returning prospects to your page involves leveraging your content to have the most effective site and page architecture, titles, keywords, and tags.
-Use jargon your users use to search.
+Use terminology your users use to search.
 Considerations should include whether your business is a service, a local brick & mortar shop, strictly online, B2B, or B2C, as there are different nuances for each.
 Make sure pages are named correctly in the title tag, meta description and URLs, and properly use headers, subheads, phrases and terms.

 Staying Effective as Search Engines Evolve